wghou/tinyworlds/README.md

 In the Feedforward Layer, we could use a basic FFL: Wx + b -> ReLU -> Wx + b -> LayerNorm.
 However, it turns out that SwiGLU allows for greater model capacity and faster learning for the same number of parameters.
 SwiGLU comes from Swish, which is x * sigmoid(x).
 SwiGLU adds a Gated Linear Unit (GLU), so we first compute x_t = Swish(W_1x + b) to W_2x + b, and then we have a final wx_t + b.

-Both attentions and the feedforward have norms afterward (postnorm), either unconditioned (for Video Tokenizer and LAM Encoder) or conditioned on actions (for LAM decoder and the dynamics model).
+Both attentions and the feedforward have norms afterward (postnorm), either unconditioned (for Video Tokenizer and Action Tokenizer Encoder) or conditioned on actions (for action tokenizer decoder and the dynamics model).

-For unconditioned STTransformer, we use RMSNorm, which computes norm as sqrt(eps + x / sum of x^2)
+For unconditioned STTransformer, we use RMSNorm, which computes norm as sqrt(eps + x / sum over x^2)

 For conditioned STTransformer, we use Feature-wise Linear Modulation (FiLM).
 FiLM takes in the conditioning, in this case, actions for each timestep.
 It then uses a FeedForward Layer to transform each action latent into one beta vector and one gamma vector, both of embedding dim length. we then compute the norm as layernorm(x) * gamma + (1 + beta)

 ### VAEs
 Paper: [Overview of VAEs](https://arxiv.org/pdf/1906.02691), Eric Jang's [Variational Methods](https://blog.evjang.com/2016/08/variational-bayes.html)